Photonsters/anycubic-photon-docs/FAQ.md

 Machines with Orange or Red windows are basically user mods.

-### Can I print my original Photon (Classic) files on the look-alike Photon (Fauxton) or the Photon-S, or vice versa?
+### Can I print my original Photon (Classic) files on the look-alike Fauxton, or vice versa?
-Since the November 2019 firmware update for the Fauxton and the Photon-S, original Photon files can be printed on the new look-alike Fauxton and the Photon-S. But unfortunately, not vice versa.
-The sliced files are still incompatible.
-This post on the Photon Owners Group provides [details on the various different file formats (before the firmware update).](https://www.facebook.com/groups/AnycubicPhoton/permalink/1821580714653229/)
+Originally the file formats were incompatible.
+Since the November 2019 firmware update for the Fauxton (and the Photon-S), original Photon files can now be printed on the new Fauxton.
+But unfortunately, not vice versa.
+This post on the Photon Owners Group provides [details on the various different file formats (before the Fauxton firmware update).](https://www.facebook.com/groups/AnycubicPhoton/permalink/1821580714653229/)

 ### What about the differences between the original Photon (Classic) and the Photon-S?
 The Photon-S was released in February 2019, supposedly as an interim upgrade to the original Photon.
 However, it turned out to be a sidegrade, rather than a true upgrade.
 Due to the different motherboard, it's actually a completely *different* printer altogether.